DanilVusenko86/vrhd-format/README.md

 this tool wrote on Python.
 In tool script just follow steps

 > [!WARNING]
-> If you set big size for virtual disk space file size of disk file equal you size which you set
+> If you set big size for virtual disk space <br> file size of disk file equal you size which you set

 ![desktop](tool.png)